Seat reservations on international trains

 Fixed price night trains

 Whether you're travelling in a couchette, a sleeping car or a seat, booking is compulsory and is automatically included in the fare.
-This applies particularly to Elipsos and Artesia night trains.
+This applies particularly to City Night Line and Thello night trains.